Billy Todd

 Billy Todd (September 26, 1929 – November 30, 2008) was the bass singer for the Florida Boys Quartet in the Southern Gospel music industry from the 1950s to 1972.
 By the end of his tenure with the Florida Boys, he was one of the most popular performers in Southern Gospel music, winning the Singing News Fan Awards for Favorite Bass Singer the first two years it was awarded (1971–72).

 Biography

 Early years and personal life

 Carl Milton "Billy" Todd was born on September 26, 1929, in Sylacauga, Alabama to the late Cecil and Bessie Todd.
 He has one brother, Edward, and one sister, Gladys.
 Billy was saved in 1946 at the First Freewill Baptist Church in Sylacauga.
 Then in Pensacola, Florida, he became a member of Berean Baptist Church, where he met the church pianist, Jane McWaters.
 On June 1, 1957, Billy and Jane celebrated their marriage.
 They have two children, David and Robin.
 Their son David and his wife Sandy live in Phoenix, Arizona.
 David and Sandy have three kids: Ben, Brandon, and Savannah.
-Robin resides in Pensacola.
+Robin resides now in Pensacola.